dpi-tta-lessons/vs-code-basics/content.md

 # Visual Studio Code - Your Integrated Development Environment

+Visual Studio Code is one of the most popular code editors in the world.
+It's fast, flexible, and packed with features that help you write, run, and debug code more easily no matter what language you're using.

 ## Goal

 By the end of this lesson, you’ll be able to install VS Code, open a project folder, write and save a file, and run it in the terminal.